woodbri/address-standardizer/DOCUMENTATION.md

 We implemented Query-Level Caching of Lexicon and Grammar objects to speed up standardizing a whole table.
-You will not see any benefit on one-off queries but if you construct your queries like the follow, there is a significant performance boost.
+You will not see any benefit on one-off queries but if you construct your queries like the following, there is a significant performance boost when standardizing a table of addresses.

 For this example, assume that we have a table ``test_addresses`` with a column ``address`` and we want to standardize the text in ``address`` into a new table ``standardized_addresses`` that contains ``id`` from ``test_addresses``, the standardized fields followed by the ``test_addresses.address`` field.